 In relation to Code of Conduct complaints, the Internal Ombudsman is delegated as Council's Complaints Coordinator pursuant to Council's adopted Code of Conduct and The Procedures for the Administration of the Model Code of Conduct.
 Any Code of Conduct complaints are managed pursuant to the relevant statutory requirements and there are review mechanisms available under the Procedures if there are identified concerns with this process.

 Subject: NOTICE OF MOTION: OFFICE OF THE MAYOR

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 From: Councillor Tom Kiat